destinyparra/destinyparra/README.md

 Here are some of my standout projects:

+### 💬 Yapify — AI-Powered Voice Journal
+*Description:* Struggle to keep a consistent journal?
+Yapify makes journaling effortless by transforming your spoken thoughts into clear, structured entries.
+Just record a voice memo about your day — Yapify uses AI to transcribe and summarize your audio into a cohesive journal entry.
+Whether your thoughts jump around or loop back before reaching the point, Yapify helps you capture it all in a way that actually makes sense.
+Never lose track of your words again.

 ### 📱 SignEase - IOT ASL glove with real-time translations
 *Description:* This project involves creating a smart glove that translates sign language gestures into audio output.
 The glove uses 5 flex sensors, to detect hand gestures and interpret the meaning.
 The system uses AWS for backend processing and uses an iPhone as the client interface for interaction.
 [Link to Github] (https://github.com/destinyparra/SignEase)